nitahieb/ScholarSeek/README.md

 ## How to Use the script

-Once downloaded, you can run `PubMedSearch` directly from your terminal.
+Once downloaded, you can run `Scholar Seek` directly from your terminal.

 **Basic search:**